In This Article

 Having a cold shower does not reduce BAC levels.
 But it can make a person feel more awake and alert for a short timeframe.

-Sleep is the most effective way for someone to heal from the effects of alcohol.
+Sleep is one the most effective way for someone to heal from the effects of alcohol.
 Rest allows the body to recover and recuperate.
-Sleep also helps the body remove the alcohol from its system.

-Even taking a brief nap can help.
-But, generally, the more sleep a person has, the more sober they will feel.
+As the body rests from excessive amounts of alcohol, even taking a brief nap can help with metabolization.
+Generally, the more sleep a person has, the soberer they will feel.